MindShare-AI/MindShare-AI/README.md

 # MindShare-API
-RESTFUL API to access to the database of the MindShare application
+RESTFUL API to access to the database of the MindShare application. <br/>
+The API is accessible in this url : https://mindhsare-ai.alwaysdata.net/api/ <br/>
+All requests are protected, they need a bearer token in the header of the request.

 ## Requests List

 ### GET
-> - /device/{id}

 > - /follow/{id}
 > - /follow/stats/{id}